MathildeFogPerez/switchillumina/README.md

-   b.We filter in the regions mapped by minimum 40 reads/bp and mini length =50bp
+   b.
+We filter in the regions mapped by minimum 40 reads/bp and mini length =50bp

         $ java -jar /pathToSwitchIlluminaScripts/FindOverCoverRegion.jar $DONOR 40 50